duniter/duniter/doc/dev/git-conventions.md

 Most of the time, you'll use the "create a merge request" button and Gitlab will name your branch.
-In that case, please prefix the name of your branch with your Gitlab username and a slash, for example:
+In that case, please prefix the name of your branch with the branch type, for example:

     fix/issue-test